symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 .. _aggregate-transaction:

-Aggregated Transactions merge multiple transactions into one, allowing trustless swaps, and other advanced logic.
+Aggregated Transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
 NEM does this by generating a one-time disposable smart contract.
 When all involved :doc:`accounts<../concepts/account>` have cosigned the transaction, all of them are executed at once.

 .. raw:: html